cvat-ai/cvat/cvat/apps/documentation/user_guide.md

   ![](static/documentation/images/image187.jpg)

-- This action will automatically annotate one frame.
+- This action will automatically annotates one frame.
   In the [Automatic annotation](#automatic-annotation) section you can read how to make automatic annotation of all frames.

 ## Annotation with rectangle by 4 points